kaine119/kaine119.github.io-old/notes/lit/julius-caesar/Characters/Brutus.md

 		- Firmly believes that **true** Romans don't need to take oaths because their words are as strong as oaths

 ### Naïve, idealistic
+_(to the point of delusion)_

+- Naturally open, honest
+- Concept of conspiracy is __anathema__, finds subterfuge and dissembling __abhorrent__
+- ⇒ doesn't like it that conspirators cover faces when they arrive at his home
+> *Act 2 Scene 1, when the conspirators arrive*
+	O conspiracy, / sham'st thou to show thy dangerous brow by night, / when evils are most free?

+---

+- Believes that everyone's motives arae noble, their characters strong and sincere
+- ⇒ there's no need to take an oath
-- *Act __2__, Scene __1__*
+> *Act __2__, Scene __1__, when discussing with conspirators*
-	- Believes that everyone speaks the truth and is acting for the benefit of Rome

-		> What other bond / Than secret **Romans**, that have spoke the word, / And will not palter?
+	What other bond / Than secret **Romans**, that have spoke the word, / And will not palter?

-		- Believes that _all_ Romans speak the truth and nothing but the truth
-		- Does not suspect that other consiprators might not be as truthful and noble as he is

-		> Let us be sacrificers, but not butchers
+- opposes Cassius' suggestion that Mark Antony should be killed as well
+> * Cassius: Antony is a "shrewd contriver", will "annoy" them all
+> * Brutus: Course will seem **"too bloody"**, seem like "wrath" and "envy"
+- deluded about the gravity of their plotting; unrealistic idealism
-		> Let's carve him as a dish fit for the gods
+> * Caesar should be "carved as a dish _fit for the Gods_", and not "butchered" or "hewed as a carcass fit for hounds"

-		- "Sacrificers" implies that their killing of Caesar is one fit for the Gods, and that they're doing this for the whole of Rome
-		- Brutus believes that their assassination is for Rome, and not for any of the conspirator's own personal gain, hence the allusion to a holy sacrifice

-		> We shall be called purgers, not murderers

-		- "Purge" connotates the removal of disease and illness
-		- Brutus thinks that they are removing Caesar from power to help Roem get rid of his tyranny

-	- Fatally misreads Antony

-		> Antony is but a limb of Caesar
-		> All that he can do / Is to himself, take thought, and die for Caesar

-		- Brutus is not astute enough to sense characteristics beyond the surface and read Antony correctly
-		- Too idealistic to be a good politician, takes everyone at face value

-- *Act __3__, Scene __1__*
-	-

-## Very influential in terms of reputation
-- *Act __1__, Scene __3__*
+> * they are standing up "against the spirit of Caesar", and "in the spirit of men there is no blood"

+### Highly regarded
+- Has honourable reputation, enjoys respect, highly regarded by the Romans
 - Cassius and his conspiracy intend to use his repute and influence
 	> *Casca:* O, he sits high in all the people's hearts; / and that which would appear offence in us, / his countenance, like richest alchemy, / will change to virtue and to worthiness
-		> *Cassius:* [...] our great need of him / you have right well conceited

-		- Cassius and co. know that when the public sees Brutus with the conspiracy, they will be influenced by his high reputation and view their conspiracy as a noble cause

-- *Act __2__, Scene __1__*
-	- Ligarius' reaction to Brutus being in the conspiracy
+- Other conspirators agree with whatever Brutus says, against their better judgement, because they _need_ him in the conspiracy

-		> *Lucius:* Here is a sick man that would speak with you.
-		*(...)*
-		> *Brutus:* O what a time have you chose out, brave Caius, / to wear a kerchief!
-Were you not sick!

-		- Initially, Ligarius seems to be very ill.
-However...

-		> *Lucius:* I am not sick if Brutus have in hand / any exploit worthy the name of honour *(...)*
-		> *Lucius:* By all the gods that Romans bow before, / I here discard my sickness. **Soul of Rome!** / **Brave son**, derived from *honourable loins*, / thou like an exorcist has conjured up / my mortified spirit

-		- ...upon hearing that Brutus has something for him to do, Ligarius is either miraculously cured or willing to ignore his illness; either way, his illness suddenly becomes irrelevant because Brutus has something for him to do
-		- words as strong as "Soul of Rome", "brave son, derived from honourable loins" show the immensely high opinion Ligarius has of Brutus

-## Calm, self-controlled demeanour
-- *Act __3__, Scene __1__*
-	- Reassures Cassius that nothing is happening

-		> Cassius, be constant. / Popilius Lena speaks not of our purposes

-		- Displays cool-headedness
-		- Displays swift, strong, assertive reaction consistent with good leadership
-		- Admonition to "be **constant**" stands in contrast with Cassius panicing of "be **sudden**"